Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Calibrated daily mean forecasts

 \subsection{Indirect calibration of circulation indices}

-We also evaluate the impact of an indirect calibration approach, whereby forecast anomalies are calibrated separately for each grid-point, start month, and lead time prior to calculating forecast indices.
+We also evaluate the impact of an indirect calibration approach applied to our Tco319 large-ensemble reforecasts, whereby forecast anomalies are calibrated separately for each grid-point, start month, and lead time prior to calculating forecast indices.
 This allows us to evaluate both the reliability and signal-to-noise characteristics of the circulation indices together with other aspects of the circulation, such as tropical-extratropical teleconnections.

-The impact of indirect anomaly calibration (figure \ref{fig:calibrated_verification}) is similar, but not identical, to the impact of direct calibration of circulation indices (figure \ref{fig:calibrated_index_verification}).
-There is improved agreement between both (i) spread and RMSE and (ii) $\sigma_z$ and $\sigma_T$, which comes at the cost of unphysical variations with lead time as discussed in section \ref{section:results_direct_calibration}.
-In addition, there is closer agreement between $r_{ff}$ and $r_{fo}$ such that RPC$_{Corr} \approx 1$ within our estimated sampling uncertainties at all lead times in all three circulation indices (figure \ref{fig:calibrated_verification}g-i).
+The impact of indirect anomaly calibration (figure \ref{fig:calibrated_gridpoint}) is similar, but not identical, to the impact of direct calibration of circulation indices (figure \ref{fig:calibrated_index_verification}).
+There is improved agreement between both (i) spread and RMSE and (ii) $\sigma_z$ and $\sigma_T$, which comes at the cost of large variations with lead time as discussed in section \ref{section:results_direct_calibration}.
+In addition, there is closer agreement between $\overline{r_{mm}}$ and $r_{mo}$ such that $\textnormal{RPC} \approx 1$ within our estimated sampling uncertainties at all lead times in all three circulation indices (figure \ref{fig:calibrated_gridpoint}).
 The differences between calibration methods are a consequence of the covariance between grid points, which are not accounted for when calibrating grid-points independently.
 For example, it is possible for grid points to individually have perfect variances, but the variance of their sum can be incorrect if there are errors in the correlation between grid-points.